EventStore/documentation/docs/clients/grpc/appending-events/README.md

 # Writing Events

 :::tip
-Check [connecting to EventStoreDB instructions](../getting-started/connecting.md#required-packages) to know how to configure and use the client SDK.
+Check [connecting to EventStoreDB instructions](../getting-started/connecting.md#required-packages) to learn how to configure and use the client SDK.
 :::

 The simplest way to write an event to EventStoreDB is to create an `EventData` object and call `AppendToStream` method.